yeniObabatunde/DomainList/README.md

 The app is built using SwiftUI and follows the MVVM (Model-View-ViewModel) architecture pattern.
 Key components include:

 - Protocol-oriented approach for flexible dependency injection
+- Integration with domainsdb API using URLSession and Combine framework for reactive networking
 - Custom network layer with comprehensive error handling
 - Debounced search to prevent excessive API calls
 - Elegant state management for different UI scenarios